Choosing Your First Challenge

 After Choosing Your Challenge

-Once you have selected a challenge:
+Once you've chosen a challenge:

 - Download the starter files - Contains design files, assets, and a